doomemacs/doomemacs/README.md

   <img src="https://github.com/hlissner/doom-emacs/raw/screenshots/cacochan.png" align="right" />
 </a>

 It is a story as old as time.
-A stubborn, shell-dwelling, and melodramatic vimmer -- envious of the features of modern text editors -- spirals into despair before succumbing to the [dark side][url:evil-mode].
+A stubborn, shell-dwelling, and melodramatic as vimmer -- envious of the features of modern text editors -- spirals into despair before succumbing to the [dark side][url:evil-mode].
 This is his config.